wallneradam/docker-mariadb-alpine/README.md

 ## Notes

 - No TokuDB is compiled because it has GLIBC dependencies
+- Partition and blackhole storage engines are loadable dynamic plugins
-- It has OQGraph storage engine as well for graph computing
+- It has OQGraph storage engine as well for graph computing (statically compiled)